JGCRI/GCAM_to_IAMC_Aggregation/Readme.md

 * Agriculture (AGR) and Agricultural Waste Burning (AWB) emissions: These emissions are mapped to an output sector based on a suffix that is added to their GHG by default.
 For example, an entry with a GHG of “N2O_AWB” would be mapped to the Agricultural Waste Burning output sector.
-* Some GCAM sectors have subsectors that are mapped to a separate output sector.
+* Some GCAM subsectors are mapped to a separate output sector.
 For example, GCAM sector “industrial processes” has multiple subsectors.
-All these subsectors are mapped to the Industrial Sector output sector, except for GCAM subsector “solvents”, which is mapped to the Solvents Production and Application output sector.
+Most of these subsectors are mapped to the Industrial Sector output sector, except for GCAM subsector “solvents”, which is mapped to the Solvents Production and Application output sector.
 * Other exceptions include GCAM sector “trn_pass” and “UnmanagedLand”.

-These are handled case by base in the script.
+  These are handled case by case in the script.